Septermber 2014: August 2014 meeting minutes of the QCB TP preceptor meeting are available here.

 This instrumentation coupled with myriad high resolution mass spectrometers used for proteomics, glycomics and metabolomics housed in the Laboratory for Biological Mass Spectrometry (LBMS) as part of a Waters Corporation Center for Innovation, make the Bloomington campus an outstanding venue in which to obtain interdisciplinary graduate training in QCB.

-QCB Graduate Training Fellowships are competitively awarded to second- and third-year students working on projects at the interface and are currently underwritten by the College of Arts and Sciences.
-Current and previous QCB TP trainees work in the Baker, Carlson, Dragnea, Giedroc, Jarrold, Jacobson and Thielges laboratories.
+QCB Graduate Training Fellowships are competitively awarded to second- and third-year students working on projects at the interface and are supported by a combination of funding provided by the NIH grant, the College of Arts and Sciences and the University Graduate School.
+Current and previous QCB TP trainees work in the Baker, Dragnea, Giedroc, Jarrold, Jacobson, Shaw, Thielges, Winkler and Yu laboratories.

-The spring fellowship competition is currently underway.
-Second and third year students are encouraged to apply for a one or two year fellowship period effective July 1, 2014.
+The next fellowship competition will take place in May 2015.
+Students entering the second and third year as of July 1, 2015 are encouraged to apply for a two- or one-year fellowship period, respectively.
 Click here for information required to apply for a QCB TP fellowship.

 Indiana University and QCB TP annually host a research symposium in honor of August "Gus" Watanabe, a renowned physician, researcher and professor who led research and development at Eli Lilly and Company for nearly a decade, and who was a pioneer in the study of the cellular mechanics of the heart.
 Watanabe assumed the role as President of Lilly Research Laboratories in 1994 and under his guidance, Lilly launched 11 important new pharmaceutical products.